great-expectations/great_expectations/docs/terms/action.md

 ### How to access

 Actions are not intended to be manually instantiated or accessed.
-Instead, they are included in the `action_list` parameter of a Checkpoint's configuration, and when the Checkpoint finishes running a Validation it will then run the Actions in it's `action_list`.
+Instead, they are included in the `action_list` parameter of a Checkpoint's configuration, and when the Checkpoint finishes running a Validation it will then run the Actions in its `action_list` in order of appearance.

 Classes that implement Actions can be found in the `great_expectations.checkpoint.actions` module, which you can view on GitHub:
 - [great_expectations.checkpoint.actions](https://github.com/great-expectations/great_expectations/blob/develop/great_expectations/checkpoint/actions.py)

 ### How to create

 Custom actions need to be created in Python code, and can be implemented as Plugins.
-In order for a python class to be a valid Action, it must conform to the Action API.
+In order for a Python class to be a valid Action, it must conform to the Action API.
 Specifically, it must implement a `run()` method which accepts three required parameters, two named optional parameters, and any number of `**kwargs.`

 **Required parameters:**
 - `validation_result_suite`: an instance of the `ExpectationSuiteValidationResult` class.